WileytheBANG/pokeking-translator/readme.md

 ## 🔧 Initial Setup
 Go to the "Personal Center" (top-left corner of the page).

 Sign up for your account. **NOTE**: one unique email per account.
+Then check your email and confirm.
+Now your account should be active for use.

 Once you click register, check you email and check the confirmation link.
 The log in using the username you have typed in.

 In the CODE field, enter the code for the team you want to use.
-Several team codes are documented in the strat_list/ directory of this repository.
+We have some codes of PUBLIC team in the strat_list/ directory of this repository so you can try it out.

 Click Save to apply.